1 Classification and strategy of sustainability at SZKB

 The sustainability house is the graphic representation of the sustainability strategy as a whole.
 The Sustainability Report is organised along the lines of the strategic thrusts.

 The key topics were identified in the following manner: As a starting point, SZKB drew upon industry analyses, sustainability ratings, stakeholder input and media reports to compile possible topics specific to the industry, Bank, and Canton and then have the effects assessed and analysed by internal Bank experts.
-The assessment of the key sustainability issues was updated in 2023 by technical experts with the involvement of representatives of the stakeholder groups clients, employees, Executive Board, Bank Council and Canton (Cantonal Supervisory Commission) and discussed with and approved by the Executive Board and the Bank Council.
+The assessment of the key sustainability issues was updated in 2023 by SZKB technical experts with the involvement of people from the stakeholder groups clients, employees, Executive Board, Bank Council and Canton (Cantonal Supervisory Commission) and discussed with and approved by the Executive Board and the Bank Council.

-Key topics Addressed in the chapter
+Key topics Addressed in the report/chapter

-• «Client satisfaction»
+• “Client satisfaction” Sustainability Report:

 • “Data protection/client data/privacy”